-With all the lovely unique people around, how is it we think there is one diet that is appropriate for everyone?
-TCM practitioners often give dietary recommendations in addition to using acupuncture and Chinese herbs to encourage healing.
-In other words, once you understand how your body tends to fall apart, you should adapt a lifestyle and diet that supports those weaknesses, especially during times of stress.
-Essentially, we all need the diet that is supportive of our unique bodies, and it may change as we age and evolve.
+With all the lovely unique people around, how could there be one diet that is appropriate for everyone?
+TCM practitioners often offer dietary recommendations in addition to using acupuncture and Chinese herbs to encourage healing.
+In other words, once you understand how your body tends to fall apart, you should adopt a lifestyle and diet that supports those weaknesses, especially during times of stress.
+Essentially, we all need a diet that is supportive of our unique bodies, and it may change as we age and evolve.

-Let’s stop relying so much on what we are told our bodies need and start listening to what they are telling us.
-With your unique perfect diet you should feel energized all day and get appropriately tired as the night winds down.
+Try to stop relying so much on what we are told our bodies need and start listening to what our bodies are telling us.
+With your unique diet, you should feel energized all day and get appropriately tired as the night winds down.
 You should fall asleep and stay asleep until it is time to start your day.
 You should have at least one bowel movement a day (which should be formed, soft, and easy to pass), and feel energized (not bloated, gassy, or tired) after eating.
-Occasionally, changing our diet is not enough to improve how we feel and it is necessary to incorporate other healing modalities like herbs, supplements, acupuncture, homeopathy or pharmaceuticals.
+Occasionally, changing our diet is not enough to improve how we feel and it is necessary to incorporate other healing modalities like herbs, supplements, acupuncture, homeopathy, or pharmaceuticals.

 Need specifics?
 Consult a Nutritionist or your acupuncturist or check out books by Michael Pollan (we like Food Rules: An Eater’s Manual and In Defense of Food: An Eater’s Manifesto for a more in-depth guide) or Dr. Andrew Weil (Eating Well For Optimum Health: The Essential Guide to Bringing Health and Pleasure Back to Eating).

-If you are having symptoms, especially digestive symptoms, eczema or psoriasis, headaches, fatigue, poor immunity, foggy headedness, or depression, you may want to consider experimenting with a dairy, gluten, sugar or soy free diet.
-It may take more than reading a book or magazine, but once you figure out your “perfect” diet to support your unique body, it will change your life!
+If you are having symptoms, especially digestive symptoms, eczema or psoriasis, headaches, fatigue, poor immunity, foggy-headedness, or depression, you may want to consider experimenting with a dairy, gluten, sugar or soy-free diet.
+It may take more than reading a book or magazine, but once you figure out a diet to support your unique body, it can change your life!